vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

 velero backup-location set default --provider azure --bucket $BLOB_CONTAINER --config useAAD="true",resourceGroup=$AZURE_BACKUP_RESOURCE_GROUP,storageAccount=$AZURE_STORAGE_ACCOUNT_ID[,subscriptionId=$AZURE_BACKUP_SUBSCRIPTION_ID]
 ```

-Limitation: Listing storage account access key is still needed for Restic/Kopia to work as expected on Azure.
-Tracking Issue: [#5984](https://github.com/vmware-tanzu/velero/issues/5984).
-The useAAD route won't accrue to them and users using kopia/restic should not remove the ListKeys permission from the velero identity.
+Limitation: Listing storage account access key is still needed for Restic to work as expected on Azure.
+The useAAD route won't accrue to it and users using Restic should not remove the ListKeys permission from the velero identity.

 ### If using storage account access key and no Azure snapshots: